lutris/lutris/docs/installers.rst

 Ensure a correct disc detection by specifying a file or folder present on the disc with the ``requires`` parameter.

+The $DISC variable will contain the drive's path for use in subsequent installer tasks.

 A link to CDEmu's homepage and PPA will also be displayed if the program isn't detected on the machine, otherwise it will be replaced with a button to open gCDEmu.
 You can override this default text with the ``message`` parameter.